-This section discusses the components of CMG's executive compensation program, including the Corporation's response to the COVID-19 pandemic and the impact the COVID-19 pandemic had on compensation decisions made over the past fiscal year for the named executive officers ("NEOs").
+This section discusses the components of CMG's executive compensation program, as well as the compensation decisions made over the past fiscal year for the named executive officers ("NEOs").

 A NEO is: (i) the Corporation's Chief Executive Officer during the preceding fiscal year; (ii) the Corporation's Chief Financial Officer during the preceding fiscal year; and (iii) the other three most highly compensated executive officers whose total compensation exceeded \$150,000 in the preceding fiscal year.
-For the fiscal year ended March 31, 2022, the Corporation had six NEOs, who were: Ryan N. Schneider, President and CEO, Sandra Balic, Vice President, Finance and Chief Financial Officer (since October 1, 2021), Kelly Tomyn, Interim Vice President, Finance and Chief Financial Officer (until October 1, 2021), Jim C. Erdle, Vice President, USA and Latin America, R. David Hicks, Vice President, Eastern Hemisphere, and Long X. Nghiem, Vice President, Research and Development and Chief Technology Officer.
+For the fiscal year ended March 31, 2023, the Corporation had six NEOs, who were: Pramod Jain, CEO (as of May 10, 2022), Ryan Schneider, President and CEO (until May 10, 2022), Sandra Balic, Vice President, Finance and Chief Financial Officer, R. David Hicks, Vice President, Eastern Hemisphere, Anjani Kumar, Vice President, Customer Success and Consulting (previously, Vice President, Engineering Solutions), and Long X. Nghiem, Vice President, Science and Innovation & Chief Scientist (previously, Vice President, Research and Development and Chief Technology Officer).